-For salaried employees who terminate employment and have not become eligible for retirement, group life insurance coverage ends on the date of termination.
-However, you may convert to an individual whole-life policy at non-group rates by completing a Conversion to Classic Life enrollment form or by calling Minnesota Life at 1.800.441.2258.
+If you terminate your employment and have not become eligible to retire, your group life insurance coverage ends.
+However, you may convert to an individual whole-life policy at nongroup rates, by completing a Conversion to Classic Life enrollment form.
+This form is available here.

 Exiting employees participating in the 403(b) plan should contact their respective vendors for options for accessing contributions in their 403-b account.
 Toll-free numbers for each vendor can be found on your quarterly statement.

 Exiting employees participating in the 457 plan should contact a Deferred Compensation Representative at 1.877.327.5261 for options for accessing funds.